 A short time after the meeting, posters went up around the park declaring “Prepare now for the People’s Park Riots of 2018.”

 Christ rejected the idea that the 2.8-acre park, built in the late 1960s and 70s, had to remain the same to reflect the ideals that brought it to fruition.
-She pointed to the high level of crime in the park, including an incident last year when a park dweller fed meth to a two-year-old child playing in the park.
+She pointed to the high level of crime in the park, including an incident last year when a park dweller allegedly fed meth to a 2-year-old child playing in the park.

 “The situation in the park has deteriorated significantly and it poses a real safety risk,” she said.